tdworz/ansible-role-go/README.md

 ##### RHEL and RHEL Derivatives

-Go is made available through a single, rolling application stream so its version is updated throughout the lifecycle of Enterprise Linux.
-As such, installing from repos means you will always have the latest rolling version available.
+Go is made available through a rolling application stream, so its version is updated throughout the lifecycle of Enterprise Linux.
+The following table shows the rolling version when this _README_ was last updated.

 | Enterprise Linux Version | Stream | Ruby Version |
 |:------------------------:|:------:|:------------:|